 - School blazer (for all in S5 & S6)

 In relation to health and safety, hooded tops of any description will not be acceptable dress code (this includes Knox Academy sports hooded tops which should only be worn for sports).
 I would ask for parental support with adhering to this request, and not purchasing hooded tops for wearing.
 Often young people are tempted to wear their hoods up and this compromises everyone’s safety.
-We need to ensure that everyone’s faces are visible in and around the building at all times hence keeping everyone safe.
+We need to ensure that everyone’s faces are visible in and around the building at all times so we can keep everyone safe.